mlawre01/STAT545-HW-Hawe-Nicole/HW02/Exploration_into_Gapminder.md

 ![](Exploration_into_Gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-17-1.png)

-ALso just to refresh your memory a histogram of LifeExp
+Also just to refresh your memory a histogram of LifeExp

 ``` r
 hist(gapminder$lifeExp)